whatever1624/LapSpinCrapSim/README.md

 Expect a lot of refactoring because I have no clue what I’m doing :D

+# Overview

+…this will get filled eventually (i hope)

 # Modules

-*See the Documentation folder of this repo for more information - the module links don’t work*

-*Also Markdown doesn’t work with newlines in tables so that breaks the rendering unfortunately*
+*Note: The links below don’t work (Notion Markdown export), but these are exported to the Documentation folder as Markdown files - though primarily for backup due to bad Markdown formatting of newlines in tables*

 [1 Utils](1%20Utils%20252e66e2bd3a80fb9319d451e51e4b1c.md)